-Information icon appears when you select any celestial body on the screen.
-By tapping this icon you may read basic info about the body.
+Information icon appears in middle of the bottom part of the screen when you select any celestial body on the screen.
+By tapping this icon you may read tons of info about the body.
+Constellations have 3D models that can be rotated and myths about them.
 If the body is large enough (the planet, big star, Messier object, or constellation) there will be a link to Wikipedia article about this object.